EmzarGu/Tetris_game/README.md

 # Tetris_game

 This repository contains a simple 3D Tetris well rendered using [three.js](https://threejs.org/).
-The initial implementation focuses on displaying the well from a top-down perspective.
+The scene shows the well from a top-down perspective with green grid lines and wireframe walls.
 Future steps will expand the project into a full game.

 ## How to view